olivierpicard/brushed-charts/doc/kubernetes-quicknotes.md

 Things Tryed but not worked:
 - to build a secret use kustomisation file secret generator with file /etc/brushed-charts/...gcp-jsonkey.
 This methode don't work because the file specified is not in the same (or bellow) directory of kustomization.yaml
+- Why using a secret to store credentials and not use serviceAccount ?
+It seems that Service account in K8S is oriented to grant pod access in the k8s cluster.
+Secrets is more appropriate in this case
+- Use serviceName in statefulset to have a dns name.
+But the service have priority and the field {.metadata.name} match the real DNS name.

+Question:
+- Use encryption at rest for `etcd` or use `Vault by HashiCorp` ?
+- How to speed up pip install dependency ?

+TODO:
+- Put all of these file in namespace to separate test and prod
+- find a way to mount secret.env but share with pod only concerned secret